Peter Clothier

-Peter Clothier is a British writer and art critic who has published reviews, books of poetry, novels, and non-fiction works, mostly with a focus on art and artists.
+Peter Clothier (born 1 August 1936) is a British writer and art critic who has published reviews, books of poetry, novels, and non-fiction works, mostly with a focus on art and artists.

 Early life and education

 Clothier was born in Newcastle upon Tyne and spent his early years in English country villages.
 His father Reverend Canon Harry L. Clothier was an Anglican minister.

 Clothier attended Windlesham House School and graduated from Lancing College in 1953.
 He went on to attend Gonville and Caius College, Cambridge, graduating in 1958 with a BA in Modern and Medieval Languages and French Philology.
 In 1959, he earned a Diploma of Education from the College of SS.
 Mark & John London, and in 1960 he received an MA from Cambridge University.

 After teaching for two years at the Berlitz School in Düren, Germany, where he also served as director, and two years teaching languages at the Halifax Grammar School in Halifax, Nova Scotia.
 He was invited as a poet to the US in 1964 to attend the Iowa Writers Workshop at the University of Iowa.
 While attending the workshop, he embarked on a PHD course in Comparative Literature and completed a dissertation on Contemporary French Poetics in 1969.
 In his final year at the University of Iowa, he served as Instructor of the International Writers Workshop.